jiji-angel/pqc-readiness/inventory/README.md

-#Crypto Inventory – PQC Readiness
+#C rypto Inventory – PQC Readiness

 This folder demonstrates the **first and most critical step** in any Post‑Quantum Cryptography (PQC) migration:

- **Identifying where quantum‑vulnerable cryptography is used today.**
+ > ** Identifying where quantum‑vulnerable cryptography is used today. **

 The goal is *visibility*, not replacement.